Faster and Memory-Efficient Training of Sequential Recommendation Models for Large Catalogs

-In this work, we introduce the \ccem{} method, which offers a GPU-efficient implementation of the CE loss with negative sampling.
-As a result, our method accelerates training by up to two times while reducing memory consumption by more than 10 times.
-Leveraging the memory savings afforded by using \ccem{} for model training, it becomes feasible to enhance its accuracy on datasets with a large item catalog compared to those trained with original PyTorch-implemented loss functions.
-Finally, we perform an analysis of key memory-related hyperparameters and highlight the necessity of a delicate balance among these factors.
-For example, we demonstrate that scaling both the number of negative samples and batch size leads to better results rather than maximizing only one of them.
-To facilitate further adoption of \ccem{}, we release a Triton kernel that efficiently implements the proposed method.\footnote{Code, reproducibility materials, and all scripts for generating figures are available at \url{https://github.com/On-Point-RND/RePlay-Accelerated}.}
+In this work, we introduce \ccem{}, a GPU-efficient implementation of CE with negative sampling. \ccem{} accelerates training by up to 2× and reduces memory by more than 10×.
+The saved memory enables higher accuracy on datasets with large catalogs versus models trained with standard PyTorch losses.
+We also analyze key memory-related hyperparameters and show the need to balance them: scaling both the number of negative samples and batch size yields better results than maximizing only one.
+To support adoption, we release a Triton kernel implementing the method efficiently.\footnote{Code, reproducibility materials, and all scripts for generating figures are available at \url{https://github.com/On-Point-RND/MemoryEfficientSRS}}